 When I got my first copy of my cookbook!

-- recipes that have been tried and tested at least 5 times (unlike my blog)
+- recipes that have been tried and tested rigorously (like 30 times rather than 10 times haha)

-- commercial recipes that I used in my cake business and I’m not willing to give away for free.
+- commercial recipes from my cake business and I'm not willing to give away for free.

 How much money does a first-time cookbook author earn?

-The amount of money you make from cookbooks depends on whether you go with a publisher, self-publish, the size of your audience, the book’s concept and many other factors.
+The amount of money an Instagram food blogger makes from cookbooks depends on whether you go with a publisher, self-publish, the size of your audience, the book's concept and many other factors.

 Royalties are usually only 6-12% of the wholesale price of a book so cookbook authors may earn 80 cents to $2 per book.